-“Here for my new stock?” the graying man asked with a grin.
+“Here for my new stock?”
+The graying man asked with a grin.
 He knew Kaidus well.

 “I am.
 Are they in the same place?”
-Kaidus replied with a knowing grin of his own, as he returned a borrowed book.
+Kaidus replied with a knowing grin of his own as he returned a borrowed book.

-It was the 3rd of Guso, and Kaidus would be heading back to the academy tomorrow for preparations.
+It was the 3rd of Guso, and he would be heading back to the academy tomorrow for preparations.
 Having lain low at home for the past few days, today was his last chance to make one last round of the bookstores before the new term starts.

 “I was starting to worry I wouldn’t see you again this turn.”
-Mr. Genum joyously replied as he pulls out a couple of books from behind the counter.
+Mr. Genum joyously replied as he pulled out a couple of books from behind the counter.
 “Logistics of the Trade by Alson Foresburn, a traveling merchant.
 Fallen colors of the Phrae by a scholar named Goerzin Trablerin, detailing his extensive research into the elusive spirits….”
 The old man started naming off the books as he pulled them out.

 “Looks like Kenus brought in quite the load this time.”
 Kaidus replied, ogling the books in front of him.
-He recognized a couple of them, but a few looked to be new additions to the world of literature.
+He recognized a couple of them but a few looked to be new additions to the world of literature.
 “Why were they kept behind the counter?”

 “I figure you’d like to see them before they were sold.”
 The old man grinned.
 He knew Kaidus was a ravenous reader.
 A few books wouldn’t last the boy a couple of days, and it didn’t hurt his business by lending the books to the boy.